TestCentricity/testcentricity_web/README.md

       end

-While this approach may be effective for small web applications with only a few pages (and hence few **Page Objects**), it quickly becomes cumbersome to manage if your web application has dozens of **Page Objects** that need to be managed.
+While this approach may be effective for small web applications with only a few pages (and hence few `PageObjects`), it quickly becomes cumbersome to manage if your web application has dozens of `PageObjects` that need to be managed.

-The **PageManager** class provides a `find_page` method that replaces the cumbersome and difficult to maintain `case` statement used in the above example.
-The **PageManager** `current_page` method allows you to set or get an instance of the currently active Page Object.
+The `PageManager` class provides a `find_page` method that replaces the cumbersome and difficult to maintain `case` statement used in the above example.
+The `PageManager.current_page` method allows you to set or get an instance of the currently active Page Object.

-To use these **PageManager** methods, include the step definitions and code below in a `page_steps.rb` or `generic_steps.rb` file in the
+To use these `PageManager` methods, include the step definitions and code below in a `page_steps.rb` or `generic_steps.rb` file in the
 `features/step_definitions` folder:

     include TestCentricity